elysium-suite/aeacus/docs/checks.md

 arg3=""
 ```

-> Docs will be here so you can see what the detail names are
+> Docs will be here so you can see what the detail names are. going to do this by parsing  net user output

 __UserRights__: pass if specified user or group has specified privilege
 ```